In a nutshell…

 Something had to change… I didn’t want anyone else to reach that level of self hatred.
 So I equipped myself with the knowledge and skills to help myself and others.
 I questioned EVERYTHING and learnt how to accept who we are in totality and embrace every facet of ourselves.

 I already had a Degree in Psychology with a specialisation in Counselling.
 I then trained in NeuroLinguistic Programming, Cognitive Behaviour Therapy, and Somatic Psychotherapy.
-Additionally I did courses in Personal Development, Resilience and Life Coaching.
+Additionally I did (and continuously do) courses in Personal Development, Resilience and Life Coaching.

 I have years (and years) of experience in many different fields and plenty of life experience – the good, the bad and the ugly.

-All my failures and self esteem issues I thought I had no control over, I was my own worst enemy – I had to give myself a break.
+All my failures and self esteem issues I thought I had no control over, turns out I was my own worst enemy – I had to give myself a break.

-Let me help you embrace your whole self so you can live the life you were meant to live!
+Let me help you embrace your whole self so you can have that happier life you deserve.

 Keep going for the Nitty Gritty…